Ara-Chobanyan/Classroom-Database/README.md

 A simple program that creates a PostgreSQL database and a class room table that stores the students name, id and average grade, as well as having CRUD operations.

+# Purpose

+The main purpose of this project was to really learn more about how to use a database with Go in a simple environment and building on top of my previous project.
+As well to tinker with the database/SQL library and not using a ORM.

 # What I learned

 - SQL queries and fundamental understanding of PostgreSQL and in general SQL based concepts.